 ✈ Depending on the kind of trip you are going for, choose your clothes wisely.
 For instance, a sarong can be a skirt and a dress.
 A cargo pant can be zipped apart into a pair of shorts.
 A jacket can keep you warm and protect you from the rain at the same time.

 ✈ Carry clothes that will go well with each other.
 This gives you greater options in mixing and matching and reduces the necessity to carry too many clothes.
-If you know you are not going to be attending any special occasions, don't unnecessarily carry heavy clothes.
-Just like clothes, keep shoes to a minimum.
-One pair of walking shoes along with a pair or two of flip-flops should ideally be enough for a holiday.
+If you are not attending any special occasions, don't carry heavy clothes.
+Also, keep shoes to a minimum.
+One pair of walking shoes along with a pair or two of flip-flops should be enough for a holiday.

 ✈ Keep only one set of 'just-in-case' items.
 There is no sense in having clothes as backup for clothes that are already a backup.